 Random playing for the tracks on a disc: Quickly push and release "RAND".
-"RAND," will appear on the display.
+"LRAND\1" will appear on the display.
 The disc you are listening to will play in random order.
 If you hear a beep, you held the button too long, and the player will play all the tracks in the magazine in random order.
-To turn off the random feature, push this button again.
-Compact disc auto changer onlybeep.
-"BRAND," will appear on the display and the player will perform all the tracks on all the discs in the magazine in random order.
 To turn off the random feature, push this button again.